dcwarwick/dcwarwick.github.io/_posts/2016-09-01-bem-breaking-down-designs.markdown

 ```

 Note:
-- elements are optional, bur frequently used.
+- Elements are optional, bur frequently used.
-- modifiers are optional, but less frequently used.
+- Modifiers are optional, but less frequently used.
-- blocks, elements and modifiers can be hyphenated to allow verbose names which I would recommend.
+- Blocks, elements and modifiers can be hyphenated to allow verbose names which I would recommend.
+- The class names consist only of lowercase letters, underscores and hyphens.

 ### BEMIT
 Harry now prefers BEMIT which extends the BEM syntax with suffixes for media queries and a Hungarian notation like prefix.
 Personally, I find it makes the class names less readable, so while I do add a 'js-' to the start of any javascript selectors, I otherwise stick to BEM.

 The reason for using the 'js-' prefix is that it provides a seperation between classes used to style the element and classes used to interact with an element via code.
-This means it is clear to anyone making future changes what the impact is of changing or re-using the classes.
+This means it is clear to anyone making future changes what the impact is of changing or re-using a class.

 ## In practice

 ### Blocks - Structural sections of a page

-Breaking up a page into structural block elements should not be a difficult task, simply draw rectangles around the main blocks on a page.
+Breaking up a page into structural blocks should not be a difficult task, simply draw rectangles around the main blocks on a page.
 Break out some wax crayons; this will really impress your designer, or magical web based collaboration tool of your choice and get boxy assigning names to blocks as you go.

-At this point you can either marvel at the animation skills below to discover the block classes I assigned to the parts of the page below, the landing page on Github, or tap to reveal all including the amazing color scheme.
+At this point you can marvel at my animation skills below to discover the block classes assigned to the parts of the page below, the landing page on Github.
+Hover or tap to reveal all including the amazing color scheme in it's full glory.

 <div class="blocks-structural__container" tabindex="0">
 {% include image-tag.html name="github-page.png" alt="extract from personal github landing page" classes="blocks-structural__screenshot" %}